GrowNWT 2026: Conference Schedule & Agenda (Draft)

 Optional Friday Dinner ($50 per person) Elks Lodge

-6:00pm- 8:30 pm An Agrifood Sector Dinner Event
+An Agrifood Sector Dinner Event

-Mix and mingle with other participants at this buffet catered by the Northern Chicks (maximum 60 people) while participating in agrifood related trivia before live music from the TAA’s own 17 year old retail clerk and her band Raskl.
+Mix and mingle with other participants at this buffet catered by the Northern Chicks (maximum 60 people) while participating in agrifood related trivia before live music from the TAA’s own 17-year-old retail clerk and her band Raskl.

 Saturday March 28 – Seedy Saturday (open to the public)